Workflow Platform for all kinds of business process and approvals

 No organization has forever to create change and so, to be competitive, a product roadmap needs to factor in timing to ensure project progress can be tracked as time goes on.

 No goal can be achieved without first defining what success looks like.
-A product roadmap must contain definite metrics for determining when a target has been achieved.
+Project tracking software should have a product roadmap that must contain definite metrics for determining when a target has been achieved.

 For keeping track of the objectives and deliverables envisioned for the product, to know when they’ve been planned, when they’re in progress, and when they’re completed.